Special Education and Research

 So what does this mean?
 Nothing without a good relationship between the child and the support staff.
 I work with a team of people who are willing to put the time in to get to know the child and interpret their actions so communication skills are taught in a supportive environment.
 Importantly this takes place in an environment in which the child feels safe – and this takes hard work to create and maintain.
 The graphic below outlines some key elements we should be building into our schools to make them a better place to be.

-Work by Robledo and Donnellan (2016) into supportive relationships suggested that people will test those close to them as a way to ensure they can be trusted to act in the persons best interest even when tested to their limits.
+Work by Robledo and Donnellan (2016) into supportive relationships suggested that people will test those close to them to ensure they can trust them to act in the persons best interest even when tested to their limits.
 I have seen this for myself and heard anecdotes about children displaying behaviours towards those they feel closest to.
-This research helps show its not just an assumption.
+This research helps show

 So what can we take away that will help us form strong supportive relationships?
 This study by Sweeney et al (2014) was set not in schools but in acute hospital wards (comparisons can be drawn, I have been in both) but found that staff who displayed warmth and showed a real interest had a positive impact on the wellbeing of the people they worked with.
 This is turn showed a reduction in the amount of negative interactions that occurred.
 Children know when they are liked and who is genuinely interested in them.
 You cannot be effective in supporting a child without investing time in the relationship.